-Early in 2016 I decided to finally publish my online income that I make from my blog as well as other online endeavors.
+Early in 2016, I decided to finally publish my online income that I make from my blog as well as other online endeavors.
 Although I started blogging in 2010, it took me a few years to even realize that I could make money with a blog.
 I started dabbling in different forms of advertising and at first I was making pennies.
-After a few years of trial and error, I am please to say that I am making over a grand per month!
+After a few years of trial and error, I am pleased to say that I am making over a grand per month!

 Below is a list of the monthly online income reports:

 - February 2016 – $940.41 – First month of reporting my online income.

 - March 2016 – $1,175.48 – Ad revenue from Media.net and Adsense were up a decent amount.